subbaraidu124/subbaraidu124/README.md

 🎓 I hold a Master of Science in Information Systems from the University of Memphis and a Bachelor of Technology in Computer Science and Engineering from Sathyabama University.

 🌟 I'm always excited to collaborate on innovative data projects and contribute to the vibrant developer community on GitHub.
-Feel free to explore my repositories and connect with me on LinkedIn or via email at subbaraidu124@gmail.com.

 Let's build something awesome together! 🚀